N/A

 European Central Bank executive board member Piero Cipollone told the European Parliament Committee on Economic and Monetary Affairs that the central bank was looking for CBDC developers even without authorizing legislation because “Our readiness would be compromised if we started searching for possible suppliers only after that decision [to launch a CBDC] is made.”
 He also noted there would be restrictions on CBDC holdings, restrictions on who may hold the CBDC, and no interest payments.
 Cipollone later suggested a CBDC could be rolled out as soon as November 2025.

 In June 2024, the European Central Bank announced updates regarding CBDC progress, privacy, and participants.
 In terms of progress, the European Central Bank released a report outlining both the plan moving forward and current efforts.
 Namely, the report covers privacy, holding limits, account limits, offline use, standardization, government contractors, and more.
 The report also noted that any decision to move forward would not be made until the end of 2025.
 On privacy, specifically, European Central Bank data protection officer Maarten G.A.
 Daman wrote a blog titled, “Making the Digital Euro Truly Private.”
 However, the blog merely says that a digital euro could be private, but it’s up to legislators to decide how know-your-customer and anti-money laundering efforts will be handled.
 Finally, as far as participants go, the European Central Bank announced that its wholesale CBDC pilot would be expanded to involve 48 private firms and 3 central banks in an effort to test the use of distributed ledger technology.
+The pilot was scheduled to run from July to November 2024.

 European Central Bank board member Piero Cipollone tried to explain how a digital euro would benefit the public in November 2024.
 He wrote that the digital euro would let people “pay digitally, seamlessly, anytime and anywhere.”
 However, he did not address how this universal acceptance would be achieved.
 Instead, he focused on describing instances in the current European market where someone might have “forgotten their wallet or don’t have enough cash.”
+Later in November, European Central Bank project manager Evelien Witlox made a similar appeal when she said, “If you look at the current landscape, we see a fragmentation of payment solutions, and the ones that come closest to covering the whole of Europe are non-European.”

 For additional information regarding metrics, the methodology page explains each of the data points and provides their respective sources.